Pokémon Black and White

 There are unused 3D models for both Dialga and Palkia from the title screen of Diamond & Pearl.

-If the game detects the player is playing on a flash card or emulator, the game will freeze at random points and the player's Pokémon will be unable to gain experience points.
+If the game detects that the player is playing on a flash card or emulator, the game will freeze at random points and the player's Pokémon will be unable to gain experience points.

 A different version of Nacrene Museum exists in the ROM of the game.
 It contains vastly different textures and modified movement permissions, as well as additional polygons that shouldn't be where they are.
 The version of the map in the video is a result of file swapping, so all the scripts of the original Nacrene Museum are used.
 The state of the room at the time suggests that this copy of the room could have been a damaged version of the room (Given events from early on in the game), or that it could have had debugging features at one time.
 As well, this room shows that at one point, there was only one entry point to the Gymnasium, as opposed to 3.
 This map also exists in Pokémon Black 2 and White 2.